Our Wonderful Louie!

 As a charity that is entirely dependent on donations, fundraising is critical.

-We are looking for a Head of Fundraising to guide the charity in how to get the most from available schemes, and to support local volunteers who wish to fundraise for the charity.
+As the Head of Fundraising, you will guide the charity in how to get the most from available schemes and opportunities, and to support volunteers who wish to fundraise for the charity.

-Working with the Trustees, you will be developing & overseeing a cohesive strategy for current and future development of its income.
+Working closely with the Trustees, you will be developing and overseeing a cohesive strategy for current and future development of its income.

 This is a key opportunity to make a tangible difference to PDWRA, where the cost of living challenges and rising vet healthcare costs impacts our charity greatly!